riturajFi/Acontext/readme.md

 )
 ```

-Acontext supports `fast` and `agentic` mode to search.
-The former one use embedding to match skills.
-The later one use a Notion Agent to explore the whole `Space` and try to cover every skill needed.
+Acontext supports `fast` and `agentic` modes for search.
+The former uses embedding to match skills.
+The latter uses a Notion Agent to explore the entire `Space` and tries to cover every skill needed.